cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/SearchApi.md

 Search

-Search for devices, services, managers, objects and policies across the CDO tenant.
+Search for devices, services, managers, objects and policies across the SCC tenant.

 ### Example